Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 Alpha-Linolenic Acid (Omega-3)

-- Best for: Sensitive, irritated, or inflamed skin
+- Best for: Sensitive, easily sensitized, or reactive skin

 - High omega-3 oils: Hemp seed, chia seed, flaxseed